 Name: A.J.
-(Joanne) $Kellerman (60)^{4/6}$

-Position: Chair Year of first appointment: 2020 Term of office ends in: 2024

-Principal position: Chair of Pension Fund Zorg & Welzijn (PFZW) Relevant other positions: Chair of the Board of Trustees University Utrecht

-Chair of the Supervisory Board at Utrecht University Chair of the Supervisory Board at Aflatoun International

-Member of the Committee for European Integration at the Advisory Board for

-International Affairs (advising the Minister of Foreign Affairs)

-Member of the Identification Committee at Transparency International

-Member of the Supervisory Board at Veerstichting Member of the Advisory Board at PRIME Finance

-Director at KellerCo BV

-Name: $P.C.
-(Petra) van Hoeken (62)^{2/4}$

-Last position held: Member of the Executive Committee/Chief Risk Officer at Intertrust Group (until

-November 2020)

-Relevant other positions: Non-executive Director and member of the Board, member of the Audit group

-Committee Board and member of the Risk Committee Board at Nordea Bank

-Chair of the Advisory Board Credit Committee at the Ministry of Economic at de Volksbank (per 21 September 2021)

-Affairs and Climate Policy (as of March 2021)

-Member of the Supervisory Board and Chair of the Risk & Compliance Committee

-Member of the Donations Review Committee at Leiden University

-Member of the Board and Audit Committee at Oranje Fonds

-Name: A.J.B.
-(Toon) van der Klugt (65)3)

-Position Deputy Chair Year of first appointment: 2017 (EGM)

-Term of office ends in: 2022

-Principal position: Chair of the Water Authority of Schieland and Krimpenerwaard

-Relevant other positions: Deputy-Chair and Secretary at Stichting Administratiekantoor Vreugdenhil-Klugt

-Beheer

-Chair at the Regionale Belasting Groep (de RBG)

-Chair at the Association of Zuid-Hollandse Waterschappen

-Name: G.J.M.
-(Frida) van den Maagdenberg (60)5)

-Principal positions: Member of the Executive Board at Academisch Medisch Centrum (AMC) and VU

-Medisch Centrum (VUMC)

-Relevant other positions: Member of the Supervisory Board and Chair of the Audit Committee at

-Nederlandse Loterij (Dutch Lottery)

-Member of the Central Planning Committee at the Netherlands Bureau for

-Economic Policy Analysis (CPB)

-Member of the Supervisory Board (Vice-Chair as of January 2021) at the

-Netherlands Institute for Healthcare Research (NIVEL)

-Name: A.M.
-(Annette) Ottolini (63)3)

-Principal position: General Director and Board Member at Evides Waterbedrijf

-Relevant other positions: Member of the Supervisory Board at Delfluent B.V.

-Member of the Board at Deltalings Member of the Board at VEI

-Member of the Board at Water for Life Foundation
+(Joanne) Kellermann (62) 4)6)7) Position: Chair Year of first appointment: 2020 Term of office ends in: 2024 Principal position: Chair of Pension Fund Zorg & Welzijn (PFZW) Relevant other positions: Chair of the Supervisory Board at Aflatoun International Member of the Committee for European Integration at the Advisory Board for International Affairs (advising the Minister of Foreign Affairs) Member of the Identification Committee at Transparency International Member of the Supervisory Board at Veerstichting Member of the Advisory Board at PRIME Finance Director at KellerCo BV Name: A.J.B.
+(Toon) van der Klugt $(66)^{6}$ Position Deputy Chair Year of first appointment: 2017 (EGM) Term of office ends in: 2026 Principal position: Chair of the Water Authority of Schieland and Krimpenerwaard Relevant other positions: Deputy-Chair and Secretary at Stichting Administratiekantoor Vreugdenhil-Klugt Beheer Chair at the Regionale Belasting Groep (de RBG) Chair at the Association of Zuid-Hollandse Waterschappen Nama $C IM (E{1}; I{2})$ and $I{2} M{2}$ and $I{2} I{2} I$

-Name: M.J.
-(Manfred) Schepers $(62)^{4(5)}$
+Name:

-Last position held: CEO at ILX Management B.V.

-Relevant other positions: Member of the Supervisory Board and Chair of the Risk Committee at Van

-Lanschot Kempen

-Chair of the Board of Het Compagnie Fonds, National Maritime Museum

-Member of the Board of Governors of UWC Atlantic College

-Name: $A.F.J.
-(Lex) van Overmeire (66)^{1/5}$

-Year of first appointment: 2021 (EGM)

-Term of office ends in: 2026

-Last position held: Last position held: Partner at EY Accountants LLP (until mid-2016)

-Relevant other positions: Member of the Supervisory Board and Chair of the Audit Committee at ARQ Foundation Chair of the Audit Advisory Committee at Centrum Indicatiestelling Zorg Member of the Supervisory Board and Chair of the Audit and Compliance

-Committee at Van Lanschot Kempen

-Managing Board/Executive Committee and Other Members of Senior Management

-Lidwin van Velden, Chair of the Managing Board and Executive Committee, CEO Frenk van der Vliet, Member of the Managing Board and Executive Committee, CCO Melchior de Bruijne, Member of the Managing Board and Executive Committee, CFO Ard van Eijl, Member of the Executive Committee, CRO Marian Bauman, human resource & facility management Jan Boor (a.i.), back office Jasper van den Bor, ALM risk Mark van Doorn, treasury

-Bas van Eenige, business change management

-1) Chair of the Audit Committee

-2) Chair of the Risk Committee
+Year of first appointment: Term of office ends in: Principal positions: Relevant other positions: 2017 2025 Member of the Executive Board at Leiden University Medical Center (LUMC) Member of the Supervisory Board and Chair of the Audit Committee at Nederlandse Loterij (Dutch Lottery) Member of the Central Planning Committee at the Netherlands Bureau for Economic Policy Analysis (CPB) Member /Vice Chair of the Supervisory Board at the Netherlands Institute for Healthcare Research (NIVEL) Name: Year of first appointment: Term of office ends in: Principal position: Relevant other positions: A.M.
+(Annette) Ottolini (64)3) 2019 2027 General Director and Board Member at Evides Waterbedrijf Member of the Supervisory Board at Delfluent B.V.
+Member of the Board at Deltalings Member of the Board at VEI Member of the Board at Water for Life Foundation Name: Year of first appointment: Term of office ends in: Last position held: Relevant other positions: M.J.
+(Manfred) Schepers (62)4)5) 2016 2024 CEO at ILX Management B.V.
+Member of the Supervisory Board and Chair of the Risk Committee at Van Lanschot Kempen Chair of the Board of Het Compagnie Fonds, National Maritime Museum Member of the Board of Governors of UWC Atlantic College Name: Year of first appointment: Term of office ends in: Principal position: Relevant other positions: 1) Acting Chair of the Audit Comm 2) Chair of the Risk Committee C.E.
+Oosterloo-van 't Hoff 2)4) 2023 2028 Head Central Risk Management at ABN AMRO Bank N.V.
+N/A